jnurkka/amazon-ai-building-better-bots/README.md

 Navigate back to the Amazon Lex console to reconfigure your bot to use the Lambda function for validation.

 1. From the Lex Console, select the `CoffeeBot` bot and choose `Latest` from the version drop down to make changes
-1. Modify the `cafeOrderBeverageIntent` Intent
+1. Modify the `cafeOrderBeverageIntent` Intent, associating the Lambda to the two lifecycle hooks
+    - Lambda initialization and validation
-	- Associate it with the new `cafeOrderCoffee` Lambda function (select "Lambda function" in the "Lambda initialization and validation" area)
+        - select "Lambda function" in the "Lambda initialization and validation" area
+        - choose your Lambda function
         - When prompted, allow Amazon Lex to call your new function
+    - Fulfillment
-	- Associate it with the new `cafeOrderCoffee` Lambda function for (select "Lambda function" in the "Fulfillment" area); remember to click "Save Intent"
+        - select "Lambda function" in the "Fulfillment" area
+        - choose your Lambda function
-    	-  The Lambda function overrides the "Goodbye message"
+    	- the Lambda function now overrides the "Goodbye message"
+1. Save the Intent
 1. Build the bot
-1. Test using the Amazon Lex Console; do you see any responses when you ask `May I have a coffee?`
+1. Once the build has completed, test it using the Amazon Lex Console; do you see any responses when you ask `May I have a coffee?`

 Try to order a beverage like a coffee.
 You should see a message stating that it is not available.
-Now try to order a mocha or a chai and see the response.
-To understand why you're getting a different response than earlier, take look at the source code for the lambda validation.
+Now try to order a mocha or a chai using the reponse card buttons, and see the response.

+To understand why you're getting a different response than earlier, take look at the source code for the lambda validation, specifically the `orderBeverage` and `buildResponseCard` functions.

 ## Android or Web Application
-If you'd like to explore further, you can integrate your Amazon Lex bot with an Android application or a web page.
+If you'd like to explore further, you can integrate your Amazon Lex bot with a native Android application or a web page.
 This is where you'd use the "Publish" feature of Lex to push your configured version to production.
+Press the Publish button, and provide an Alias to this version of the CoffeeBot, such as `Production`.

 ### Android Application
 You'll need the following in addition to your AWS account: